ToshioCP/Gtk4-tutorial/src/sec11.src.md

 ## Functions and Classes

-In Gtk, all objects derived from GObject have class and instance (except abstract object).
+In Gtk, all objects derived from GObject have classes and instances (but abstract objects have only classes).
 Instances are memory of C structure, which are described in the previous two subsections.
 Each object can have more than one instance.
 Those instances have the same structure.